cozy/cozy.github.io/src/tutorials/konnector.md

 }
 ```

-The `fields` property allow you to set credentials for the targeted web service, such as `login` and `password` as if they come from [Cozy Stack].
+The `fields` property allows you to set credentials for the targeted web service, such as `login` and `password` as if they come from [Cozy Stack].
 The `COZY_URL` property will be used later.

 As explained earlier, the demo website [books.toscrape.com](http://books.toscrape.com) does not need any credentials.